Picture of a lightly soiled CD music disc, showing the play side.

 How to Fix a Scratched PS3 Disc

-We’ve played PlayStation games with our nieces and nephews for several years, many of which were bought from used and discount game shops.
-Saving money buying these DVD and blu ray discs in this way unfortunately, had a cost.
-It had the consequence that many of the PS3 discs would not run in the gaming machine.
-So, under express orders from the kids, we’ve found ways for how to fix a scratched PS3 disc that would not load.
-These often brought the disc back to life, making it playable again for years more.
-Cleaning them often works!
+We’ve played PlayStation games with our nieces and nephews for several years.
+And many of these we bought used from discount game shops.
+Saving money like this unfortunately, had a cost.
+We found that many of these discs would not run.
+So, under express orders from the kids, found ways for how to fix a scratched PS3 disc.
+These tips often brought the media back to life.
+Then it would it play again for years more.
+Thus cleaning them often works wonders!

 No PS3 disc is exempt from this pesky problem, whether cheap or expensive.
 No brand of disc is safe from this either.
-Indeed, all laser discs, including PS3 game discs, will eventually freeze up or fail to load, no matter who makes them.
-Thus, it’s useful for PlayStation 3 gamer buffs to know how to deal with this issue, particularly when kids are handling the discs, leaving them out of their cases, smearing them with chocolate finger prints, et al. For that, we offer tips below on how to get your PS3 games playing flawlessly again; reducing disc reading times, freezes, and disc ejections by the game machine because it can’t read the disc.
+Indeed, all laser discs, will eventually freeze up or fail to load.
+Thus, it’s useful for PlayStation 3 gamer buffs to know how to deal with this issue.
+Indeed when kids handle the discs in the care free manner that kids often have, this can cause problems.
+Leaving them out of their cases.
+Smearing them with chocolate finger prints.
+These are just some of kids’ greatest disc destroying hits.
+So to fix all of that, we offer tips on how to get your PS3 games playing again.
+Cleaning reduces disc reading times, freezes, and disc ejections when the machine can’t read it.

 How to Fix a Scratched PS3 Disc

-The Faulty PS3 Disc Could Indeed be Scratched
+The Faulty PS3 Disc Could Indeed Have Scratches

-The PS3 disc itself may carry manufacturing flaws, or be scratched or dirty.
-It may be aging beyond its useful life.
-Or the disc may have been damaged by improper cleaning techniques prior.
+The PS3 disc itself may flaws.
+Or it could be scratchy.
+Then too, it may be aging beyond its useful life.
+Furthermore, the disc may no longer load due to improper cleaning.
 If the scratches are bad enough, then you might not be able to fix the PS3 disc.

-The PlayStation 3 Game Console could be Damaged
+The PlayStation 3 Game Console could be Defective

-The PS3 player itself may be broken.
+The PS3 player itself may have damage or wear.
 Perhaps the laser for reading game play data from the discs, has dimmed due to age or lots of use.
 Perhaps dust has landed on the console’s laser lens.
-Or maybe the laser servos or the motor that spins the disc is worn out.
+Or maybe the laser servos or the motor that spins the disc is defective.
 Like PS3 discs, the game machines themselves age.
 Plus, they gradually develop disc reading defects over time.
 In fact, these gaming computers wear out at faster rates than the game disc media itself.
 This often results in games locking or freezing up.
 Or, you might notice jumbled audio or pixilated pictures.
 Sometimes, these game discs won’t even load enough to get the startup banner screen to display.
-At any rate, when looking for how to fix a scratched PS3 disc, keep in mind that it could be that your console is defective, and not the discs at all.
+But when looking for the fix, consider that it could be a defective console and not faulty discs.

 How to Fix a Scratched PS3 Disc: Troubleshooting PS3 Game Disc Problems